 A manufacturer identifies its windows by rough opening sizes but takes off a 1/2 inch on both window dimensions to ensure ease of installation.
 When you install a window, the rough opening must be fitted with flashing materials, and then the window must be centered in the space to ensure it functions properly.
 The 1/2-inch reduction in the size of the window on both dimensions allows the installer the room to do just that.
 Once the window is plumb, installers add shims to it to keep it in place while they secure the window to the rough opening.
 Each manufacturer may offer different sizes, but most provide windows with standard measurements.

-While you can definitely order windows made to custom sizes, when you build a home or add new windows, you can buy them "off the shelf" if you have standard-sized rough openings.
+While you can definitely order windows made to custom sizes, when you build a home or add new windows, you can buy them "off the shelf" if you have standard-sized rough openings, which makes for cheap house windows, or at least cheaper house windows.
 For example, all windows are first fit by the horizontal width, then their height.
 Standard sliding window widths are 36, 48, 60, 72 and 84 inches wide; the windows themselves are actually 36 1/2, 47 1/2, 59 1/2, 71 1/2 and 83 1/2 inches wide to allow for installation.
 Standard heights are 24 inches, 36 inches, 48 and 60 inches.
 A 6-foot-wide by 4-foot-tall window is identified as "6040."

 Rough opening widths for double-hung windows start at 24 inches, ranging all the way up to 48 inches, with additional window widths of 28 inches, 32 inches and 40 inches.
 Again, the actual window size is 1/2 inch less than its rough opening.
 Double hung window heights vary from 36 to 72 inches tall, including window heights of 44, 52, 54 and 62 inches with 1/2 inch taken off each measurement for the actual window size.